MissStrong/ICS4UE_Semester_1_2018-2019/17_Activity_13_Two-Dimensional_Arrays/2-Lesson-Images-In-GUIs.md

 > Exercise 13-3
 >
 > Download and run the [Memory Game](../Java_Programs/MemoryGame.zip) project.
-Play the game read the code to learn about how it uses the `ImaceIcon` class.
+Play the game and read the code to learn about how it uses the `ImaceIcon` class.
 >
 > The images are originally from [here](https://cs.nyu.edu/courses/spring13/CSCI-UA.0061-001/newcards/pages/02%20of%20Clubs.html).